afern247/Confetti-SwiftUI/README.md

 ## 📃 License

-`Confetti-SwiftUI` is available under the MIT license.
-See the [LICENSE](https://github.com/afern247/Confetti-SwiftUI/blob/master/LICENSE) file for more info.
+`Confetti_SwiftUI` is available under the MIT license.
+See the [LICENSE](https://github.com/afern247/Confetti_SwiftUI/blob/master/LICENSE) file for more info.

 ## 📦 Projects

-The following projects have integrated Confetti-SwiftUI in their App.
+The following projects have integrated Confetti_SwiftUI in their App.

 - [Road2Crypto](https://road2crypto.com) available on the [AppStore](https://apps.apple.com/us/app/road2crypto-crypto-tracker/id1580265927)